olalinde/claude-code/plugins/code-review-toolkit/commands/review-branch.md

    - **all** - Run all applicable reviews (default)

 3. **Identify Changed Files**
-   - Determine the parent branch
+   - Determine the ancestor branch
-     - If a branch is defined in the argument, use that branch as the parent branch.
+     - If a ancestor branch is defined in the argument, use that branch as the ancestor branch.
      - ELSE
         - Use Git to detect which branch the current branch was originally created from.
         - Don’t assume main — instead, use git merge-base and compare against candidate branches to find the most recent common ancestor.
         - Do another tactic to find the nearest tactics and compare the results and use the best one.
-  - List commits unique to the current branch
+  - List commits unique to the current branch compared to the ancestor branch
-     - Once the parent branch is identified, run: "git log <parent-branch>..HEAD"
+     - Once the ancestor branch is identified, run: "git log <ancestor branch>..HEAD"
      - This shows only the commits that exist in the current branch.
   - Extract and review changed files
      - From those commits, collect the list of changed files.